holderekt/holderekt.github.io/README.md

-# Personal Website using HTML + BOOTSTRAP
+# Personal static website using just HTML

 Too stubborn to use a predefined template or Jekyll